DN7474/DN7474_Self/README.md

 # Hi there 👋, I'm Dipankar Nag
+Welcome to my corner of GitHub 🚀

+🌟 I’m currently a **Data Analyst Intern @ FutureIntern**.
+I’m passionate about learning new tech skills, solving data problems, and building dashboards that turn numbers into stories.

 💡 I’m a **Data Analyst Intern @ FutureIntern** passionate about transforming raw data into meaningful insights.
 📊 Skilled in **SQL, Python, Excel, Tableau, and Power BI** with hands-on experience in dashboards & data analysis.